Becoming a mother inspired Allyson Felix to fight for 'voiceless' - Local News 8

 ‘We are so divided right now’

-Asked how she thinks US President Dona Trump is handling the situation, Felix says, “I haven’t been happy.”
+Asked how she thinks US President Donald Trump is handling the situation, Felix says, “I haven’t been happy.”

 “I feel like we are so divided right now and it doesn’t feel comforting from leadership.
 I feel a lot of times the black community does not feel heard.